Click Here To Schedule A Consultation

 Juvederm Volbella

 Juvederm Volbella® is an injectable filler composed of hyaluronic acid (HA), which is also based on Vycross technology.
-Volbella improves and enhances the lip contour, boosts volume, smooths vertical creases, and achieves symmetry all in a single treatment.
-This product is especially good for treating smoker’s lines, perioral wrinkles from sun damage, and oral commisures as well.
-Juvederm Volbella is formulated with an innovative combination of low and high molecular weight technology, which improves the cross-linking efficiency of HA chains.
+Volbella improves and enhances the lip contour, boosts volume, smooths vertical creases and achieves symmetry all in a single treatment.
+This product is perfect for treating smoker’s lines, perioral wrinkles from sun damage, and oral commissures as well.
+Juvederm Volbella is formulated with an innovative combination of low and high molecular weight technology, improving HA chains’ cross-linking efficiency.
 Volbella’s effective cross-linking technology allows for a lower concentration of HA to be used, which results in less swelling.
-The Vycross technology delivers an ultra-smooth gel, which results in a natural look and feel, as well as lasting up to one full year after injection.
+The Vycross technology delivers an ultra-smooth gel, which results in a natural look and feel and lasts up to one full year after injection.

 GG Sculptra 3months FRONT MGWatermark V2